lean/absolute-json/README.md

 absolute-json
 =========

 A complete tool to keep all the front-end via a json.
-You can manipulate the entire text and HTML attributes.
+You can manipulate all the texts and HTML attributes automatically.